Azure/azure-quickstart-templates/101-hdinsight-linux-with-existing-default-storage-account/README.md

 - A default storage account container can't be shared by two HDInsight clusters at the same time.
 - It is not recommended to reuse a blob container for multiple times.

+If you want to create an HDInsight cluster with secure transfer enabled Azure storage accounts, make sure to use HDInsight version 3.6 or newer.
+The default version is 3.5.
+Only verion 3.6 or newer supports secure transfer enabled Azure Storage accounts.